IntelRealSense/librealsense/wrappers/pointcloud/pointcloud-stitching/doc/pointcloud-stitching-demo.md

 </br></br>

 ## Calibrating the 2 cameras
 In this demo we'll be using MATLAB's® "Stereo Camera Calibrator"® for calibrating the 2 devices.
-It is available in the "vision" toolbox.The complete guide can be found here: https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html </br>
+It is available in the "vision" toolbox.
+The complete guide can be found here: https://www.mathworks.com/help/vision/ug/stereo-camera-calibrator-app.html </br>
 The following sections demonstrate the above procedure and describe how to use `rs-pointcloud-stitching` for gathering the required images.
 ### __Preparing a checkerboard target.__
 - In matlab: `open checkerboardPattern.pdf`</br>